T-1760/front_blogs/README.md

 ---
 home: true
-heroText: vuepress-theme-reco
+heroText: Tang-Front-Blogs
-tagline: A simple and beautiful vuepress blog theme.
+tagline: What a impressive, this is my front blogs!
 # heroImage: /hero.png
 # heroImageStyle: {
 #   maxWidth: '600px',